pshchelo/edgetension/doc/edgetension-doc.rst

 Acquisition must be performed with a linear timescale.
 Images related to an experiment (i.e. to the application of one pulse on one vesicle) must be saved as an image stack in tiff format.
-The user must ensure that the cathode-facing hemisphere (wher the pore appears) of the vesicle is situated on the right-hand side of the images.
+The user must ensure that the cathode-facing hemisphere (where the pore appears) of the vesicle is situated on the right-hand side of the images.
 Converting images to a stack and rotating them if necessary can be performed with ImageJ.

 Image processing with ImageJ for membrane detection